SciML/DiffEqFlux.jl/docs/src/examples/neural_ode_sciml.md

 ## Explanation

-Let's get a time series array from the Lotka-Volterra equation as data:
+Let's generate a time series array from a cubic equation as data:

 ```julia
 using DiffEqFlux, DifferentialEquations, Plots